CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/overview-day1.md

 Participants should have:

-- Basic understanding of Microsoft 365 ecosystem and its applications.
+- Basic understanding of the Microsoft 365 ecosystem and its applications.
 - Familiarity with Microsoft 365 Copilot and its interface.
 - Experience with creating prompts for AI-generated content.
 - Knowledge of workflow automation using Copilot Studio or Power Platform tools.